Anyone who has had even a passing acquaintance with the publishing industry knows one inescapable fact: things don’t move quickly.

 But perhaps the most dangerous period where impatience can affect your judgment comes when you are offered representation and are trying to decide on a course of action.

-But now twice in the past month authors have come back to me after an unsuccessful submission with the unrevised manuscript, wishing they had taken the time to revise.
-But at that point I can’t really help them — it’s already been seen at the major houses.
+But several times after that authors came back to me after an unsuccessful submission with the unrevised manuscript, wishing they had taken the time to revise.
+At that point I couldn’t really help them because it had already been seen at the major houses.